cdjalel/CiteQuran/README.md

 # CiteQuranOXT
 CiteQuranOXT is an open source LibreOffice extention under GPLv3 based on QuranLOAddon.
+CiteQuranOXT redesigns the GUI and completes unfinished business of QuranLOAddon based on Java decompiling of [binary release](https://extensions.libreoffice.org/en/extensions/show/1102).
-CiteQuranOXT redesigns the GUI and adds a new feature that allows users to:
+It adds a new feature that allows users to:

 - Searching in the Quran text
 - Show matching Ayat